mweyamutsvene/momentum-helm/angular.md

 Include:

-- a start game button
+- a start game button that clears the board
+- allow plays in empty squares with alternating "X"s and "O"s
 - a grid with 3x3 and borders using CSS

+Bonus:
+- detect a win
+- beautiful styles
+- utilize `for` loop(s) to create the board

 ## Angular Lesson 2 - Adding Ant Design